dergigi/vibeline-ui/README.md

 A modern web interface for [VibeLine](https://github.com/dergigi/vibeline), a powerful voice memo processing system that uses AI to extract meaningful content from your voice recordings.

+> "Call 555-vibe to vibe it into existence 🤙"

 ## Features

-- 🎙️ Beautiful and intuitive interface for your voice memos
+- 🎙️ Minimalistic interface for your voice memos
 - 🔍 Real-time search and filtering capabilities
 - 📊 Dashboard with activity statistics and insights
 - 📱 Responsive design that works on all devices